 There are finisher's T-shirts and finisher's medals, so

-there is a little recognition for spending 6 hours running and swimming.
+there is SOME recognition for spending 6 hours running and swimming.
+(Unlike Ötillö races).

 Of course, more experienced and younger teams will complete the course